 I started training weights in 1993 while working for Carnival Cruise Lines as a bartender.
 I lifted in a makeshift gym: a storage room at the front of the ship in the crew quarters, with discarded pieces of equipment left by crew members and unwanted items from the passenger gym.
 I also trained at gyms in various ports on my days off.
 I trained around the world, however and whenever I could.

-In 1996, I competed in natural bodybuilding competitions representing Grenada, West Indies.
-In 1997, I moved to the United Kingdom with my wife and continued to compete in natural bodybuilding competitions.
+Starting in 1996, I competed in natural bodybuilding competitions representing Grenada, West Indies.
+In 1997, I moved to the United Kingdom with my wife and continued to compete in natural bodybuilding.
 Work commitments and the birth of our first son set competition momentarily aside.